Multiplier bootstrap of tail copulas with applications

-{For technical reasons we give a proof of Theorem \ref{theo:alphandm} in advance of Theorem \ref{theo:betan} and \ref{theo:alphanpdm}.
-The proof is essentially} a consequence of a bootstrap version of the functional delta method, see Theorem 12.1 in \cite{kosorok2008}.
-Since this result only holds for Banach space valued stochastic processes some adjustments have to be made.
-Note that the space $\mathcal{B}_\infty (\bar{\R}^2_+)$ is a complete topological vector space with a metric $d$ and some care is necessary whenever technical results depending on the norm are used. \\ Due to Lemma \ref{lem:ltctilde} and Theorem \ref{theo:atildem} we have
+For technical reasons, we give a proof of Theorem~\ref{theo:alphandm} in advance of the proofs of Theorems~\ref{theo:betan} and~\ref {theo:alphanpdm}.
+The proof is essentially a consequence of a bootstrap version of the functional delta method (see Theorem 12.1 in Kosorok \cite{kosorok2008}).
+Because this result holds only for Banach space-valued stochastic processes, some adjustments must be made.
+Note that the space $\mathcal{B}_\infty(\bar{\R}^2_+)$ is a complete topological vector space with a metric $d$, and some care is necessary whenever technical results depending on the norm are used.